LocalGhostDao/localghost/docs/SECURITY.md

            ▼
 ┌──────────────────────┐
 │  2.
 Enter PIN        │
-│     (into Sentinel)  │
+│     (into mistd)     │
 └──────────┬───────────┘
            ▼
 ┌──────────────────────┐
-│  3.
-Sentinel derives │
+│  3. mistd derives    │
 │     decryption key   │
 │     from PIN         │
 └──────────┬───────────┘